 Just as in the Preliminary Round, if any of your works are derived from the work of another or from a photograph, the original image must be included.
-You can place a printed version of the reference image next to the work or you may choose to present the images on an electronic device such as a tablet, laptop, or other mobile device.
-Please have this prepared in advance.
+You can place a printed version of the reference image next to the work or you may choose to present the images on an electronic device such as a tablet, laptop or other mobile device.

-Large Work or Work You No Longer Possess
+Large Work Or Work You No Longer Possess

-You may submit either digital or printed color photographs only when work is not available to you or if it is impractical or difficult to transport.
-If bringing digital photos, you will need to provide a mechanism to showcase your photos (laptop or large tablet preferred - please don't use a phone or other device with a small screen).
-Please have this prepared in advance and ensure images are already downloading on your device, as wifi access is not guaranteed at the audition/review site.
+You may submit either digital or printed color (un-matted) photographs only when a work is not available to you or if it is impractical or difficult to transport.
+If bringing digital photos, you will need to provide a mechanism to showcase your photos (tablet, laptop or other mobile device).